icve/Firestarter/README.md

 **User friendliness**

-App store that allows user share develop more IoT integration and user to share their key map and settings.
+App store /package manager that allows user share develop more IoT integration and user to share their key map and settings.

 The device is 100% plug and play, there are no driver to be installed.